pingidentity/pingidentity-devops-getting-started/11-docker-compose/README.md

        - /tmp/compose/pingdirectory_1:/opt/out
 ```

-When the stack is run, this will mount `/tmp/compose/pingdirectory_1` to the `/opt/out` directory
+When the stack is running, this will mount `/tmp/compose/pingdirectory_1` to the `/opt/out` directory
 in the container, which is the location the applications/data are installed.
 In fact, once started
 you can see everything installed and look at logs, etc by going directly to the local directory, in
 this case `/tmp/compose/pingdirectory_1`